aather/autobench/README.md

 **Caution:** Update autobench environment file **/etc/autobench_environment.sh** if not running on a AWS cloud instance

+For proper testing, I propose:
+- Setting up few AWS instance types (medium,large,xlarge) from different families (m4,i3,t2..)
+- Executing all benchmarks by running: /usr/share/phoronix.runtests
+- Run benchmarks multiple times in order to have few sets available to perform useful comparison
+- Ideally, all instances running benchmarks should dump to NFS mounted shared directory.
+Otherwise, copy all results into a common directory, /efs/autobench/test-results (default) on a webserver
+- Now edit 'config.ini' file in directory $WEBDIR/AMIbench.
+Comment out (;) lines that do not apply to.
+For example-- comment out instance Types that you have not tested.
+If you don't have multiple instance of same type (xl), then comment out all entries under **instTypes to compare** section since there is nothing to compare
+-- comment out instance families that you have not tested.
+If you have only one instance from each family, then comment out all entries under **instFamily to compare** section since there is nothing to compare -- comment out instances that you did not test under the section **"InstRegression** -- There are two lines per benchmark test. comment out tests that you did not execute

+**Tip:** For quick update, consider using vi regex: **%s/family/;family/g** and then uncomment only entries that applies.

 ## Autobench Benchmark Suite
 You can run all benchmarks by executing **/usr/share/phoronix.runtest** or run individually.
 Make sure to edit autobench environment file **/etc/autobench_environment.sh** if not running on a AWS cloud instance.